Your Microsoft SwiftKey vocabulary size

 1 - I can’t log into the data portal

-When you created your SwiftKey Account you'll have been asked to supply details of either your Google email address, Microsoft Account, or Facebook (iOS only).
+When you created your Microsoft SwiftKey Account you'll have been asked to supply details of either your Google email address, Microsoft Account, or Facebook (iOS only).

-If you've forgotten (or not sure) check by opening the SwiftKey app and tapping on the 'Account' icon.
+If you've forgotten (or not sure) check by opening the Microsoft SwiftKey app and tapping on the 'Account' icon.
 Here you'll find the account information used to create your SwiftKey Account.

 On the data portal tap the button that corresponds to your Account provider, then select your Account.

 Make sure you're not trying to log-in using your details from the SwiftKey Support site.
-The portal is different to our SwiftKey Support site, and as such you won't be able to use the same log-in details.
+The portal is different to our Microsoft SwiftKey Support site, and as such you won't be able to use the same log-in details.

 2 - What is my unique account ID?

-Your unique account ID is a random alpha-numerical string generated when you first create a SwiftKey Account.
+Your unique account ID is a random alpha-numerical string generated when you first create a Microsoft SwiftKey Account.

 We might ask you for it to aid with troubleshooting if you've submitted a support ticket.